Mod revival

-The late 1970s mod revival was led by the band the Jam, who had adopted a stark mod look and mixed the energy of punk with the sound of early 1960s mod bands.
-It was heavily influenced by the 1979 film Quadrophenia.
-The mod revival was a conscious effort to harken back to the earlier generation in terms of style and presentation.
-In the early 1980s in the UK, a mod revival scene influenced by the original mod subculture of the 1960s developed.
+The late 1970s mod revival was led by bands such as The Jam, which adopted a stark mod look and mixed the energy of punk with the sound of early 1960s.
+The mod revival was seen as a conscious effort to hark back to an earlier generation in terms of Mod style and presentation such as wearing 1950s-style US Army field-parkas and riding Italian scooters.